jfinkels/analyticalengine/README.md

 ---------------

-This project uses [Maven](http://maven.apache.org/) for build management and requires Java 1.7 to compile.
+This project uses [Maven](http://maven.apache.org/) for build management and requires Java 1.8 to compile and run.

 To package this project into a JAR file, run